NateAlmighty/MinionsOfTheDragon/README.md

 # Known Bugs:

-* Had to delete all previous files as something about the .exe conversion corrupted the them.
+* Had to delete all previous files as something about the .exe conversion corrupted them.
 Will be fixed in V2.3

 # How To Download
 1. Choose which version you want to download (I highly suggest the latest release)